Numerical approximation of the solution of an obstacle problem modelling the displacement of elliptic membrane shells via the penalty method: Introduction

 The augmentation of regularity for solutions of variational inequalities for scalar functions was first addressed by Frehse in the early Seventies~\cite{Frehse1971,Frehse1973}.
 In the late Seventies and early Eighties, Caffarelli and his collaborators published the two papers~\cite{Caffarelli1979,CafFriTor1982}, where they proved that the solution of an obstacle problem for the biharmonic operator (cf., e.g., Section~6.7 of~\cite{PGCLNFAA}) could not be \emph{too regular}.
 It was recently established in~\cite{Pie2020-1} that the solution of an obstacle problem for linearly elastic shallow shells enjoys higher regularity properties in the interior of the domain where it is defined.
 To our best knowledge, the results contained in~\cite{Pie2020-1} constitute the first attempt where the augmented regularity of a vector field solving a set of variational inequalities is studied.

-Augmentation of regularity for problems in elasticity theory was treated, for instance, by Geyomonat in the seminal paper~\cite{Geymonat1965}, by Alexandrescu-Iosifescu~\cite{Iosifescu1994}, where the augmentation of regularity for Koiter's model is considered, and by Genevey in~\cite{Genevey1996}, where linearly elastic elliptic membrane shells are taken into account.
+Augmentation of regularity for linear problems in elasticity theory was treated, for instance, by Geyomonat in the seminal paper~\cite{Geymonat1965}, by Alexandrescu-Iosifescu~\cite{Iosifescu1994}, where the augmentation of regularity for Koiter's model is considered, and by Genevey in~\cite{Genevey1996}, where the higher regularity of the solution for a variational problem modelling the displacement of a linearly elastic elliptic membrane shell is established.

 To our best knowledge, the only record in the literature treating the augmentation of regularity of the solution of second order variational inequalities in the case where one such solution is a vector field and the constraint defining the non-empty, closed, and convex subset of the Sobolev space where the solution is sought is expressed in terms of all of the three components of the displacement vector field is the recent paper~\cite{Pie-2022-interior}.
-The purpose of this paper is to complete the investigation started in~\cite{Pie-2022-interior} by showing that the solution of the obstacle problem there treated is more regular \emph{up to the boundary} in the special case where the average across the thickness of the applied body force density vanishes along the boundary.
-Besides, we will show that the trace of the transverse component of the solution in fact \emph{vanishes} along the boundary, as already observed in the numerical experiments for \emph{obstacle-free} time-dependent linearly elastic elliptic membrane shells carried out in Section~9 of~\cite{ShenPiePie2020}, see also~\cite{Pie2020-flex}.
-It appears that there is no trace of the latter fact in the elasticity theory literature, even in the obstacle-free case.
-In this direction, we recall that in Genevey's paper~\cite{Genevey1996} only the augmented regularity is established, but no information about the trace is given.